gwu-libraries/vopd/README.md

-  -h, --help         show this help message and exit --window WINDOW    number of words that subject and keyword must be within (default = 10) --context CONTEXT  number of words before and after subject and keyword to extract (default = 10) --ask              Ask about each instance of co-location to manually code as meaningful or not (default = code all as meaningful)
+  -h, --help         show this help message and exit --window WINDOW    number of words that subject and keyword must be within (default = 10) --context CONTEXT  number of words before and after subject and keyword to extract (default = 10) --ask              Ask about each instance of co-location to manually code as relevant or not (default = code all as meaningful)
 ```